deepu1067/exam-routine-extension/README.md

 ## Description

-The Exam Extension extracts student IDs from web pages and provides easy access to the final exam schedule.
+The Exam Extension extracts student ID from web pages and provides easy access to the final exam schedule.

 ## Features

-- Access to the final exam schedule for fall 24
+- Access to the final exam schedule

 ## Installation